Buffalo Creek and Gauley Buffalo Creek & Gauley

 "Keeping the Memory Alive"

-The BC&G was an 18.6 mile long coal-hauling shortline that operated in central West VIrginia in its original form from 1904 through 1965.
-It has been reincarnated on several occassions since.
+The BC&G was an 18.6 mile long coal-hauling shortline that operated in central West Virginia in its original form from 1904 through 1963, and then in an abbreviated form through February 1965.
+It was reincarnated on several occasions since.
 It was a fascinating railroad and an ideal railroad for modeling.
-This website represents the compilation of all the information gathered over a period of nearly 30 years, information that was gathered to aid in the construction of an "S" gauge model railroad depicting the BC&G as it appeared in the late 1950s.
+This website represents the compilation of information gathered over a period of over 40 years, information that was gathered to aid me in the construction of "S" scale (1:64) model railroads depicting the BC&G.

-The information on this website will be of value to those with an interest in the BC&G, logging lines and Appalachian shortlines in general, but it's particularly aimed at those interested in modeling the BC&G and the logging railroad of the Elk River Coal & Lumber Company.
+The information presented here will be of value to those with an interest in the BC&G, logging lines and Appalachian shortlines in general, but it's particularly aimed at those interested in modeling the BC&G and the logging railroad of the BC&G's parent company, the Elk River Coal & Lumber Company.

 If you have questions or comments about this site, or information or photos to add to it, I'd love to hear from you.
 Please click here..............................